-1. Remuneration is the basic or minimum wage or salary, or any other pay, paid in cash or in kind and received, directly or indirectly, by an employee from the employer in exchange for the performance of work.
+1. Remuneration is the basic or minimum wage or salary, or any other pay, paid in cash or in kind and received, directly o

-2. An employment agreement shall determine the form and amount of remuneration.

-3. Remuneration shall be paid at least once a month.

-4. An employer shall pay an employee 0.07% of the delayed sum for each day of any delayed payment or settlement.
-This rule shall not apply to compensation for lost earnings as provided for by Article 48(9) of this Law.
+- 2. An employment agreement shall determine the form and amount of remuneration. - 3.
+Remuneration shall be paid at least once a month. - 4.
+An employer shall pay an employee 0.07% of the delayed sum for each day of any delayed payment or settlement.
+This rul shall not apply to compensation for lost earnings as provided for by Article 48(9) of this Law.